Cynthia (film): Plot

-Cynthia falls for a classmate, Ricky Latham (James Lydon), in the meantime.
+Cynthia falls for a classmate, Ricky Latham, in the meantime.
 Louise encourages them to go together to the school prom - Cynthia's first ever date, over her husband's objections.
 But as the bills and worries mount, Larry loses his patience and his job one day after his boss, J.M.
-Dingle (Harlan Briggs), objects to his coming late to work.
+Dingle, objects to his coming late to work.
 After returning home, Larry tells Louise that they can now leave Napoleon and go to Chicago.
 But Louise has decided to use her money to buy the house, and Cynthia no longer wants to go either, because she is now going steady with Ricky.
 In the end, the family unites to embrace the future, satisfied when Larry's boss comes back, hat in hand, asking him to return to his job.